jmorenov/TimeSeriesAnalysis/README.md

 # TimeSeriesAnalysis
-Final project of my bachelor of Computer Engineer
+Final project of my bachelor on Computer Engineer

 Source code for Taxonomy, Analysis and Prediction of Times Series.